Hip pain isn't just for older people. Anyone can experience hip pain or bursitis at any time (even though it gets more common as we get older).

 Finally, you want to make sure you have the right shoe for your foot type.
 The shoe has to have good support.
 If your foot is rolling in, you want to make sure you have good support under the arch to prevent that from happening.

+But there's not a complicated fix.
 You just want to make sure you have the right kind of support for your shoe.

 How to Tell What’s Causing Your Pain

 One of the challenges with hip pain is telling whether it’s weak or tight muscles, genetics, or your behavior that’s causing the pain.
 In many cases, you may not be able to self-diagnose it.

 Some questions to ask, though, are: